cwang04/LoL-Data-Analysis/README.md

 Question: Are the Champions in League of Legends balanced?

-Prehabs one of the most long running question in the history of League of Legends.
-The ultimate goal of good balancing team is that every character in the game is equally playable.
+Perhaps one of the longest running questions in the history of League of Legends.
+The ultimate goal ofa a good balancing team is that every character in the game is equally playable.
 This means every character should have roughly the same win and lose rate with one and other.
-To answer this we will preform a permutation test with a significance level of 0.05
+To answer this we will preform a permutation test with a significance level of 0.05, which is the scientific standard.

-Clearly state your null and alternative hypotheses, your choice of test statistic and significance level, the resulting p
+Null Hypothesis: The champions in League of Legends are balanced, their TVD = 0 Alternative Hypotheses: The champions in League of Legends are not balanced, their TVD >= 0.
--value, and your conclusion.
-Justify why these choices are good choices for answering the question you are trying to answer.
+We chose to use these hypotheses beccause they

-Null Hypothesis: The champions in League of Legends are balanced.
-TVD = 0 Alternative Hypotheses: The champions in League of Legends are not balanced.
-TVD =\= 0
+Test Statistic = Total Variance Distance of winrate vs lossrate for each champion

-Test Statistic = Total Variance Distance of winrate vs lossrate
+We want to use TVD here since we are comparing the numerical values of categorical values, champions vs win + loss rate, which allows us to compare the categorical distribution of our data.

-We want to use TVD here since we are comparing the numerical values of categorical values, champions vs win + loss rate
+After running a permutation test 1000 times by swapping the `champion` column around we obtained a p-value of 0.0, which indicated just how extreme our observed value was.
+With this p-value we were able to reject the null hypothesis that the winrates of League of Legends champions are balanced.
+Although we have an extreme observed TVD, we can not 100% say that LoL champions are unbalanced, however this strongly implies that the balance of League of Legends is off.

 <iframe
   src="assets/q4graph1.html"